 The first one i’ll discuss is probably the best known of these 非売品 discs to be available to the general public and that was the Dreamcast Magazine GD-Rom Vol. 2 disc 1 which contained the first playable trial of Cool Borders Burrrn!
 This trial was able to allow participants to enter the Dreamcast Magazine’s time trial competition.
 Below is a picture of the Dreamcast Magazine’s front cover which came with the Cool Boarders Burrrn! trial.

-The next available Not for Sale content could be found on the Dreamcast Express Extra disc which was distributed at Lawson & TSUTAYA stores in December ’99 to patrons who bought a Dreamcast system from the stores.
-The Dreamcast Express Extra featured included the same playable demo of Cool Boarders that had been previously featured on the Dreamcast Magazine GD-Rom disc Vol. 2 disc 1.
-Below is my copy of Dreamcast Express Extra.
+The next available Not for Sale content could be found on the DREAMCAST EXPRESS Extra disc which was distributed at Lawson & TSUTAYA stores in December ’99 to patrons who bought a Dreamcast system from those respective chains.
+The DREAMCAST EXPRESS Extra featured included the same playable demo of Cool Boarders that had been previously featured on the Dreamcast Magazine GD-Rom disc Vol. 2 disc 1.
+Below is my personal copy of DREAMCAST EXPRESS Extra.

-I’m convinced that there is content relating to Cool Boarders Burrrn! on the Dream Preview discs but i simply haven’t had time to catalogue all of their contents yet.
-Once i have i’ll update this section.
+I’m convinced that there is Cool Boarders content on the Dream Preview discs but I’ve not managed to catalogue their contents yet.
+Once I’ve gone through the discs and ascertained their content, I’ll update this section.

 Thanks for taking the time to read this article about UEP Systems and their Dreamcast title Cool Boarders Burrrn!
-If you think i’ve missed anything pertinent relating to the company themselves or their Dreamcast title then please get in contact either directly through the site or on Twitter @dreamcastcollector
+If you think i’ve missed anything pertinent relating to the company themselves or their Dreamcast title then please get in contact either directly through the site or you can find me on Instagram.com or on Twitter @dreamcastcollector